Amla Power – DIY Spicy Shampoo

 As you can see the Amla powder is not dispersed in the water properly.

-2) so you mix with an immersion mixer:
+2) I mixed with an immersion mixer:

 Amla Power Shampoo 2

-3) Measure the Phase B:
+3) I measured the Phase B:

 Amla Power Shampoo 3